Tier 2 (General) visas UK

 Service Fees (GBP) Manage your application £150 Postal- Full representation service £500 Premium- Minus representation service £650 Premium- Full Representative Service £1,000 Same day checking service £350 Document Verification Service £150 Telephone Consultation £100 per/hour Face to Face consultation £100 per/hour Form Filling Service £150 per application * For full description of the services, please refer to our 'Services' section on our website.

-In line with the Home Office service standards for processing UK visa applications, they decide 90 per cent of non-settlement applications within 3 weeks, 98 per cent within 6 weeks and 100 per cent within 12 weeks of the application date.Applicants apply for the Same Day at one of Public Enquiry Office (PEO) in the UK; the application is normally decided on the same day.
+In line with the Home Office service standards for processing UK visa applications for Tier 2 (General) visa, they decide 90 per cent of non-settlement applications within 3 weeks, 98 per cent within 6 weeks and 100 per cent within 12 weeks of the application date.Applicants applying for Tier 2 (General) visa for the Same Day at one of Public Enquiry Office (PEO) in the UK; the application is normally decided on the same day.